 Here we have collected the 5 best Decision Making Revision Tips just for you, to successfully get you through.

-You will need to have a firm understanding of probability principles as some of the questions within this subtest will require to solve simple probability equations.
+You will need to have a firm understanding of probability principles as some of the questions within this sub-test will require to solve simple probability equations.
 Make full use of the online calculator which you will be given access to on the day of the real exam; practise using an online calculator and have a go at solving as many probability question during your revision as possible.
-We have a great bank of these question built into our UCAT ANZ 2019 Online Course with the exactly the same type of online calculator as the real thing.
+We have a great bank of these questions built into our UCAT ANZ 2020 Online Course with exactly the same type of online calculator as the real thing.